Air Canada eUpgrade credits might be confusing to use but, as I found on a recent booking, there’s serious value to unlock.

 Further breaking down the economy class ticket, again, the lowest fare option requires an additional 7K points to remove the upgrade fee of $250.
 At 14.4K total, it is still a better deal than booking 97.6K outright for business class.

 One factor to highlight is eUpgrades to require a clearance window.
 Time is dependent on your class of ticket as per the chart below:

 As you can see, an Aeroplan Elite 25K member won’t find out if their upgrade has been processed until 4 days out.
-This means that if between the time of booking and clearance window you could miss out on upgrade if availability changes.
+This means that if between the time of booking and the clearance window, you could miss out on an upgrade if availability changes.
 If you have the lowest Elite status and lowest ticket fare you are at risk of being bumped.
 The trick around this is to book a Latitude ticket which has no clearance window.
 You will pay more points or cash however you will instantly secure your upgraded seat.

 Air Canada eUpgrade Case Study